nagakishore-sidde/codeforces/README.md

 # codeforces
-My solutions in Java for the problems in CodeForces
+My solutions for the problems in CodeForces (http://codeforces.com/problemset).
+These solutions are written in Java language.